GrahamCampbell/Laravel-Binput/README.md

 ## What Is Laravel Binput?

-Laravel Binput Is An Input Protector For [Laravel 4](http://laravel.com).
+Laravel Binput is an input protector for [Laravel 4](http://laravel.com).

 * Laravel Binput was created by, and is maintained by [Graham Campbell](https://github.com/GrahamCampbell).
 * Laravel Binput relies on my [Laravel Security](https://github.com/GrahamCampbell/Laravel-Security) package.